dilshadraihan/dilshadraihan.github.io/_pages/about.md

 Other Names
 -----------
-If you come across Dilshad Raihan Akkam Veettil, Dilshad R Akkam Veettil, Dilshad Veettil, or just Dilshad Raihan in the wild, just wave at him.
+If you come across Dilshad Raihan Akkam Veettil, Dilshad R Akkam Veettil, Dilshad Veettil, or just Dilshad Raihan in the wild, wave at him.
 May be buy him a coffee.
 There is a very high chance that its me.